jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "We don't know," the blacksmith says.

 "Then we test more.
 What if we move the candles into different places?
-From the forge when I'm working hot iron?
+Air from the forge when I'm working hot iron?
 From the garden?
 From a closed room?"

-"My cousin in London says they're trying to separate air into parts.
+"A blacksmith from London says a team there is trying to separate air into parts.
 See what it's made of."

 "And in Paris, they're testing different airs in combustion.
-Everyone's trying to understand what makes fire burn."
+Everyone's trying to understand what makes fire burn hotter."

-"Hotter fire means better metals.
-We need to test faster."
+"If we master this, the French can't beat us."
 The blacksmith stands.
 "I can build better containers.
 Seal them properly.
 We need pumps to move air from one place to another.
 We need—"

 "We need to write this down first," the merchant interrupts.
 "Record what we saw.
 So we can repeat it.
 So others can too."